vglinka/storage-facade-mockinterface/README.md

   // When writing, accesses to first-level keys are intercepted only,
   // so if you need to make changes inside the object,
-  // you need to make changes and then assign it to the first level key const updatedValue = await storage.value; // Get object updatedValue.data = [10, 45]; // Make changes storage.value = updatedValue; // Update storage
+  // you need to make changes and then assign it to the first level key.
+  // Get object
+  const updatedValue = (await storage.value) as Record<string, unknown>;
+  // Make changes
+  updatedValue.data = [10, 45];
+  // Update storage
+  storage.value = updatedValue;
   await storage.value; // Successfully written

   // Read value